Ottawa Centre (federal electoral district)

 Ottawa Centre (Ottawa-Centre) is an urban federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 1968.
 While the riding's boundaries (mainly to the south and west as the north and east borders have remained the Ottawa River and Rideau River, respectively) have changed over the years to account for population changes, the riding has always comprised the central areas of Ottawa, the nation's capital.

 The House of Commons of Canada meets in the West Block of the Parliament Buildings on Parliament Hill, which is located within this district.

 History

 The riding was created in 1966 from Carleton, Ottawa West and Ottawa East ridings.
-It initially consisted of that part of Ottawa north of the Rideau River, west of a line following the Rideau Canal to the Canadian Pacific Railway line (currently about where Nicholas Street is), and generally east of Bayswater Road (now Ave.), and south of that the CPR line where the O-Train currently is.
+It initially consisted of the area of Ottawa north of the Rideau River, west of a line following the Rideau Canal to the Canadian Pacific Railway line (currently about where Nicholas Street is), and generally east of Bayswater Road (now Ave.), and south of the CPR line where the O-Train currently is.